crate/crate/docs/general/builtins/aggregation.rst

 --------------------------------------------------------------

 The ``percentile`` aggregate function computes a `Percentile`_ over numeric non-null values in a column.
+Values of type :ref:`NUMERIC <type-numeric>` are not supported.

 Percentiles show the point at which a certain percentage of observed values occur.
 For example, the 98th percentile is the value which is greater than 98%